LPD-EPFL/ca15-stm/README.md

 Developing
 ----------

 You can freely change the code in the files.
-GL-STM is a separate git brach that you can always access.
+GL-STM is a separate git brach (called `glstm`) that you can always access.
 Details about branches in git can be found: <https://www.git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>

 Compiling
 ---------